mochammad-farel/mochammad-farel/README.md

 ## Campus activity
-I also an active member in one of the campus organization in BINUS University, which is CSC, refer to cyber security community https://student-activity.binus.ac.id/csc/ and taking a role as coordinator of education in period of 2021.
+I also an active member in one of the campus organization at BINUS University, which is CSC refers to cyber security community https://student-activity.binus.ac.id/csc/ and taking a role as coordinator of education in period of 2021.

 My works while taking role as coodinator of education are:
 - 🏹 handle the article publications about cyber security and ethical hacking topics